The humble smartphone lock screen has recently been catapulted into stardom.

-So today, we wanted to set the record straight.
-Despite our eagerness to deliver the Glance lock screen experience to people everywhere, getting it right for each market requires time, careful coordination, and market and regulatory landscape research.
-As we are still working on the Glance lock screen experience for the US, we thought it might be best to share our vision and intentions for the product in the country, and why we believe the experience will be of value and interest to consumers.
+While we are still working on the Glance lock screen experience for the US, we thought it might be best to share our vision for the product in the country, and delineate exactly how we hope to create valuable digital experiences for consumers here.

 What is Glance’s vision?